yunpeng-shi/yunpeng-shi.github.io/_pages/about.md

 * I am actively seeking Ph.D. students.
 If you are interested in working with me, please send your CV to ypshi at ucdavis dot edu.

 # Research Interests
-* Machine Learning
-* Mathematics of Data Science
+* 3-D Computer Vision & Image/Signal Processing
+* Cryo-electron Microscopy Imaging
 * Robust Estimation
 * Scalable Computational Methods
-* 3-D Computer Vision
-* Cryo-electron Microscopy Imaging
+* Nonlinear Dimension Reduction & Manifold Learning

 <!-- My research interests lie at the intersection of robust estimation, nonconvex optimization, computational methods and statistics, and their applications to a variety of inverse problems in 3-D reconstruction.
 One particular problem I am interested in is robust group synchronization, which involves synchronization over a space with certain algebraic structure (e.g. groups), under high corruption of data.
 It has broad applications in 3-D reconstruction, graph matching, image alignment, community detection, phase retrieval and ranking.
 My current research primarily focuses on the mathematical problems that arise from cryo-electron microscopy (cryo-EM) imaging, which aims to recover the 3-D structure of macromolecules from their highly noisy 2-D images.
 I have been working on high performance methods (high speed and accuracy) for covariance estimation, contrast estimation, deconvolution, unsupervised denoising of cryo-EM images. -->